kwdunaway/WGBS_Tools/README.md

 <a name="AvgMeth.2col.pl">(4) AvgMeth.2col.pl</a>
 ------------

-This script is a modifications of AvgMeth.pl where the output for each sample is given across 2 columns (first being methylated reads, second being total reads).
-You will have to determine the Average Methylation separately.
+This script is a modification of AvgMeth.pl where the output for each sample is given across 2 columns (first being methylated reads, second being total reads).
+You will have to determine the average methylation separately.

 ####Usage :